Golf Course Information

 The DeBell Golf Club, located in Burbank, California, boasts two well-maintained courses.
 Both the 18-hole regulation course and the Par-3 ensure an enjoyable round for every level golfer.
 DeBell Golf Club named "The best bargain for a top course." -Golflink.com

 Everything you need to know about DeBell Golf Club

 DeBell Golf Club is located in the foothills of the Verdugo Mountains, and utilizes it's natural, undulating terrain to create an incredible golfing experience.
 The greens at DeBell are consistently smooth, yet tricky.
 Take note, the best known tip around DeBell is that all the greens tend to "break towards Burbank."

 What kind of grass on fairways and greens?

 What kind of condition is the course in at different times during the year?

-At different times of year the course gets a darker or lighter shade of green.
+At different times of year the course gets a darker or lighter shade of green due to the natural life cycle of Kikuyu and Bermuda grass.
 In the winter months, the Bermuda goes dormant and turns light brown.
 In the summer months, the turf tends to green up unless the temperatures stay in the high 80s to mid 90s for an extended period of time.